 - 2 tablespoon hemp seeds optional

-- 2 tablespoon melted vegan buttery spread or melted coconut oil
+- 2 tablespoon melted vegan buttery spread (cooled) or olive oil or a neutral flavoured oil

 Instructions